Page Navigation: Job too Big? - Tools Required - Replacing The Plugs and Wires

 - Spark Plug Gapping Tool

-- The gap tool is for ensuring the gap between the ground electrode and the electrode are at teh right distance apart for optimal engine firing.
+- The gap tool is for ensuring the gap between the ground electrode and the electrode are at the right distance apart for optimal engine firing.
 The vehicle's manufacturer will provide the gap best for your model.
 If you don't know where to get the gap, ask the parts store guy - he should be able to pull it up for you.

-- Silicone Dialectric Grease
+- Silicone Dielectric Grease

-- Its a compound you can get at any autoparts store.
+- Its a compound you can get at any auto parts store.
 You put a little in the spark plug wire boot before replacing the boot back on the distributor and plug.
 It ensures a good connection and fights against corrosion.

 - Gloves